Wednesday, February 6, 2019

 That’s a convoluted way of simply noting that blogs come and go.
 There are always newcomers joining the ‘blogosphere,’ while others have said their piece, made their peace, and moved on.
 Sometimes, their blog disappears entirely, usually coinciding with the expiration of their domain renewal.
 Their common epitaph is “404: Page Not Found.”

 The reasons behind these missing and dormant blogs are as varied as the bloggers who created them.
-There’s no simple “one size fits all” explanation, except to note: “There is a time for everything, and a season for every activity under the heavens (Ecclesiastes 3:1).”
+There’s no “one size fits all” explanation, except to note: “There is a time for everything, and a season for every activity under the heavens (Eccl.
+3:1).”

 For example: Len Hjalmarson, a thoughtful and prolific blogger, recently removed all content from his Next Reformation website, with the exception of a single farewell post.
-Later that week, his website domain expired and even that final post is gone.
-Len was instrumental to my foray into bloggin; his departure hits a little harder.
+Later that week, his website domain expired and even that final post vanished.
+Len was instrumental to my initial foray into blogging; his departure hits a little harder.
 An end to an era.

 I’d even be willing to spend a night on the graveyard shift.
 You never know.